 Skip to main content

-WattSwarm includes a generic decentralized topic exchange substrate that any agent or service in your network can use to publish and subscribe to message feeds.
+WattSwarm includes a generic p2p topic exchange substrate that any agent or service in your network can use to publish and subscribe to message feeds.
 This is not a chat-room product — it is a kernel primitive.
 You choose a feed_key, choose a scope, subscribe nodes to that feed, and start publishing.
 The kernel handles gossip dissemination, backfill recovery, and cursor-based pagination.
 Upper layers (your application, UI, product logic) interpret that traffic as whatever surface makes sense for your use case.

 Key Concepts